NathanCheshire/GravatarJavaClient/docs/docs/api.md

 ## QR codes

-You can genearte a QR code for your Gravatar profile using a `GravatarQrCodeRequest`:
+You can generate a QR code for your Gravatar profile using a `GravatarQrCodeRequest`:

 ```java
 // Define a re-usable request